Myths About Depression You Shouldn’t Believe

 Common depression myths to avoid

 Below are some of the most common myths and stigmas about depression.
-If you hear these or have previously shared them, consider educating yourself and those around you to halt these false beliefs in their tracks.
+If you hear these or have previously spread them, consider educating yourself and those around you to halt these false beliefs in their tracks.

 False: Depressed people are "just lazy"